JafarAbdi/jacro/README.md

 # Jacro

 Think "xacro" but with Jinja - we just swapped the "x" for "j".
-Not the most creative naming! 🤷 Just a small wrapper around [minijinja](https://github.com/mitsuhiko/minijinja) - if you're not using ROS 2, you probably want to use minijinja directly!
+Not the most creative naming! 🤷 Just a small wrapper around [jinja2](https://jinja.palletsprojects.com/en/stable/) - if you're not using ROS 2, you probably want to use jinja2 directly!

 [![Build Status](https://github.com/JafarAbdi/jacro/actions/workflows/build_and_test.yaml/badge.svg)](https://github.com/JafarAbdi/jacro/actions/workflows/build_and_test.yaml)